segmentio/segment-docs/src/connections/sources/catalog/libraries/server/java/index.md

 This library is open-source, so you can [check it out on Github](https://github.com/segmentio/analytics-java).

-All of our server-side libraries are built for high-performance, so you can use them in your web server controller code.
+All of Segment's server-side libraries are built for high-performance, so you can use them in your web server controller code.
 This library uses an internal queue to make all calls non-blocking and fast.
 It also batches messages and flushes asynchronously to our servers.

 Want to stay updated on releases?
 Subscribe to the [release feed](https://github.com/segmentio/analytics-java/releases.atom).